-Apical 3-chamber strain values improved at sixth month follow-up for CAD+ group (P = 0.04) but no improvement occurred at CAD- patients.
-For CAD+ group, improvement was only relevant at sixth month compared to baseline (P = 0.03) whereas comparison between first month and sixth (P = 1) as well as baseline and first month (P = 0.09) did not differ significantly.
+Apical 3-chamber strain values improved at the sixthmonth follow-up for the CAD+ group (P=0.04) but no improvement occurred in CAD- patients.
+For the CAD+ group, improvement was only relevant at the sixth month compared to baseline (P=0.03), whereas the comparisons between first and sixth-month follow-up (P=1) as well as baseline and first month (P=0.09) did not differ significantly.

 Apical 4-chamber strain values improved for both groups after SGLT2i initiation (P = 0.001 vs. P < 0.001 for CAD + and CAD- groups, respectively).
-We found a significant increase at first month and sixth month apical 4-chamber measures compared to strain values before SLT2i prescription (P = 0.02 and P < 0.001 for CAD- group; P = 0.03 and P = 0.003 for CAD+ group, respectively) however first and sixth month apical 4-chamber strain rate comparison did not exhibit statistically significant difference (P = 1 for CAD-, P = 0.41 for CAD+ group).
+We found a significant increase in the first month and sixth month apical 4-chamber measures compared to strain values before SGLT2i prescription (P = 0.02 and P < 0.001 for CAD- group; P = 0.03 and P = 0.003 for CAD+ group, respectively); however, a comparison of the first and sixth-month apical

+4-chamber strain rates did not exhibit statistically significant difference (P = 1 for CAD-, P = 0.41 for CAD+ group).